noiseprotocol/noise_spec/noise.md

      The `public_key` either encodes some value in a large prime-order group (which may have multiple equivalent encodings), or is an invalid value.
-Invalid public keys must be handled either by returning some constant output, or by signalling an error to the caller.
+Invalid public keys must be handled either by returning some constant output, or by signaling an error to the caller.
 The DH function may define more specific rules for handling invalid values.

  * **`DHLEN`** = A constant specifying the size in bytes of public keys and DH